 Young children, older adults and males are at most risk for head injuries.
 Those who don’t use child car seats, seat belts, or safety helmets are also at increased risk for head injuries.

 Symptoms vary depending on the severity of the head injury.
-The following are the most common symptoms of a head injury.
-However, each person may experience symptoms differently.
-Symptoms may include:
+These are the most common symptoms of a head injury.

-The symptoms of a head injury may resemble other problems or medical conditions.
-Always consult your health care provider for a diagnosis.
+The symptoms of a head injury may look like other problems or medical conditions.
+Always see your healthcare provider for a diagnosis.

 The full extent of the head injury may not be completely understood immediately after the injury.
-A comprehensive evaluation and testing are needed.
-The diagnosis of a head injury is made with a physical exam and diagnostic tests.
-During the exam, the health care provider will ask about your medical history and how the injury occurred.
+You will need comprehensive evaluation and testing.
+A physical exam and other tests help make the diagnosis of a head injury.
+During the exam, the healthcare provider will ask about your medical history and how you were injured.
 Trauma to the head can cause neurological problems and may require further medical follow up.

 Diagnostic tests may include:

-Treatment is individualized, depending on the extent of the condition and the presence of other injuries.
-For a severe head injury, you would be monitored for increased intracranial pressure (pressure inside the skull).
+For a severe head injury, you are monitored for increased intracranial pressure (pressure inside the skull).
 Head injury may cause the brain to swell.
 Since the brain is covered by the skull, there is only a small amount of room for it to swell.
 This causes pressure inside the skull to increase, which can lead to brain damage.

 A head injury can result in loss of muscle strength, fine motor skills, speech, vision, hearing, or taste function, depending on the brain region involved and the severity of brain damage.
 Long- or short-term changes in personality or behavior may also occur.
-Long-term medical and rehabilitative (physical, occupational, or speech therapy) management may be needed.
+You may need long-term medical and rehabilitative (physical, occupational, or speech therapy) management.

 The key to head injury prevention is to promote a safe environment for children and adults and to prevent head injuries from occurring in the first place.
 The following measures can help prevent head injury: